-(6) The Board of Directors must approve any application for Specialist membership.
+(7) The Board of Directors must approve any application for Expert membership.

-(7) These standards may be changed by majority vote of the Board of Directors.

-- Section 4.4 Qualifications for Associate Membership.
-Associate membership is open to all persons who agree in writing with the Corporation's Statement of Purpose and who are not involved in either prosecution or law enforcement, nor any organization that is interested in the prosecution of impaired drivers. - Section 4.5 Dues.
+Section 4.5 Dues.

 Each member must pay, within the time and on the conditions set by the board, the dues, fees, and assessments in amounts to be fixed from time to time by the board.
-The dues, fees and assessments shall be equal for all members of each category, but the board may, in its discretion, set different dues, fees and assessments for each category of membership. - Section 4.6 Members in Good Standing.
-Members who have paid the required dues, fees and assessments in accordance with these bylaws and who are not suspended shall be members in good standing. - Section 4.7 Spokesperson. - 4.7.1 Authorized Spokesperson.
+The dues, fees and assessments shall be equal for all members of each category, but the board may, in its discretion, set different dues, fees and assessments for each category of membership.

+Section 4.6 Members in Good Standing.

+Members who have paid the required dues, fees and assessments in accordance with these bylaws and who are not suspended shall be members in good standing.

+Section 4.7 Authorized Spokesperson.

 The president, and if he/she is unavailable, the vice president[s] are the official spokespeople for the Corporation.
-No other member may identify himself or herself as a spokesperson for the Corporation in any direct or indirect communication with any representative of the media, unless specifically authorized to do so by resolution of the board.
+No other member may identify himself or herself as a spokesperson for the Corporation in any direct or indirect communication with any representative of the media, unless specifically authorized to do so by resolution of the Board.

-4.7.2 Lobbying for Legislation and Endorsement of Candidates.
+Section 4.8 Lobbying for Legislation and Endorsement of Candidates.

 No member may lobby for legislation or endorse candidates for office in the name of the Corporation unless specifically authorized to do so by resolution of the board.

-Section 4.8 Member Voting Rights.
+Section 4.9 Member Voting Rights.